 At A&E, she was seen by a psychiatrist.
 I told her she’d been on antidepressants for about four weeks – I was told to keep her on them.
 Heather had an operation and was discharged, and was told they’d inform her psychiatrist and GP.

-By September she’d stopped them completely.
+By the end of October she’d stopped them completely.
 She no longer self-harmed, she was doing well and looked happier.
 She started going on nights out with Heidi and their friends.
 In all this time, she was refused sickness benefit because she failed to attend the job centre.
 She couldn’t go because of her anxiety.
 Anyway, her cousin Holly appealed and they wanted a sick note.

 I didn’t know she was taking the pills again until after her death.
 She used to send her friend for her repeat script.
 By this time, Heather had missed (I think) three appointments with the psychiatrist at CAMHS and they’d discharged her.

 We’d had a good few months and a really nice Christmas at my family’s, but Heather had that look in her eyes that night.
 I remember thinking I was a bit worried, so we went home.
 Heather and Heidi went to bed.
 I was chatting in their room.
 They said they were going out the next night.
 Heather asked: “Mum, can I borrow some money?
 I’m getting my benefit in a few days.”
 I told her yes.